A Quick Guide To Italy’s Cave City Of Matera

 Explore The Parco della Murgia Materana

-You can hike from the Sassi into the Gravina Gorge to explore the Parco della Murgia Materana that includes many abandoned Paleolithic caves.
+You can hike from the Sassi into the Gravina Gorge to explore the Parco della Murgia Materana which includes many abandoned Paleolithic caves.

 Casa Noha